cognitedata/inso-bootstrap-cli/README.md

 ### `Deploy` command

 The bootstrap-cli `deploy` command will apply the configuration-file to your CDF Project.
-It will create the necessary CDF Groups, Datasets and RAW Databases.
+It will create the necessary CDF Groups, Datasets and RAW DBs.
 This command supports GitHub-Action workflow too.
 To check what this command is going to do, run it with the flag `--dry-run=yes`.

 ```text